sol-eng/python-examples/README.md

 ## Publishing basics

+Overview:

+* Create and activate a virtual environment
 * Run the examples locally
 * Acquire an [API key](https://docs.rstudio.com/connect/user/api-keys/)
 * Publish the examples with the [rsconnect cli](https://github.com/rstudio/rsconnect-python)
+* Save the environment and deployment details for future git-backed publishing

 ```
 rsconnect add \